OpenDevSecOps2/open-devsecops-2.0/index.md

 layout: custom
 nav_order: 0
 ---
-# Welcome Back, John Doe! 👋
+# Welcome to the DevSecOps Curriculum! 👋
-you are currently on an 8 day streak of logging in.
-Keep it going! 🔥
+If you would like personal quizzes and feedback, SIGN IN! 🔥

 ---
 # DevSecOps Curriculum 💻